UmyNya/typora-theme-gray-gold/README.md

 ## Usage

-Note: You may need to manually go to this repository to obtain and update the latest styles (maybe I will release a more complete version in the future), so you may need to track the progress of this project.
+Note: You may need to manually go to this repository to obtain and update the latest styles (maybe I will release a more complete version in the future), so you may need to track the progress of this project. :star::heavy_check_mark:

 ## Custom

+TODO

 ### base.css